adrianrudnik/pushover-cli/README.md

 ### Configuration files

-You can also setup configuration files.
+A configuration file can be easily be configured.

-There is a small wizard to help you create a valid configuration file nearest to the next configuration folder for the current user profile:
+There is a small wizard to help you create a valid configuration file in your current user profile folder.

 ```bash
 pushover-cli config setup